Smollky7/Smollky7/README.md

 - I really like what I do, I love to learn more and have new experiences.

+*I would love to get into projects and be able to participate in something big and cool, I really like the idea of programming, I am really very passionate and it is very rewarding to work or study about it, and I know that programming can and is transforming the world more and more.*

   - 🧳 I currently live in MG.
   - 💫 I am 17 years old.